PurpleKingdomGames/indigo-website/indigodocs/organisation/subsystems.md

 case object GameOver extends GlobalEvent
 ```

-SubSystems are really useful for doing nice bits of encapsulated work in that add that all-important sense of polish to your game, but that you'd rather not have polluting your main game logic.
+SubSystems are really useful for doing nice bits of encapsulated work that add the all-important sense of polish to your game, but that you'd rather not have polluting your main game logic.
 For example: You might like to have a system of clouds floating through the sky, or a pinball score counter rattling up - they look great - but as purely visual effects the do not represent important data (in terms of saving your game state) and can be handled independently of your main game.

+> Hypothetically, they can also be used as really good encapsulation mechanisms for async or side-effecting processes.
+For example, perhaps you'd like to call down to the browsers DOM in a clean way?
+Or run an FS2/Cats based process?
+You could make a subsystem that talks to your game via nice clean events, but internally does whatever specialist logic you need.

-The Indigo Extras module contains SubSystems that give you two really helpful SubSystems: Automata for particle-like effects, and an "Asset Bundle Loader" that can be used for dynamically loading new assets during your game, both of which are used in ["The Cursed Pirate"](https://github.com/PurpleKingdomGames/indigo-examples/tree/master/demos/pirate).
+The Indigo Extras module gives you two really helpful SubSystems: Automata for particle-like effects (not a real particle system in the conventional sense), and an "Asset Bundle Loader" that can be used for dynamically loading new assets during your game, both of which are used in ["The Cursed Pirate"](https://github.com/PurpleKingdomGames/indigo-examples/tree/master/demos/pirate).

 ## How SubSystems work